MangoTheCat/radarchart/cran-comments.md

 ## Other Software

 This package includes the [chart.js](http://www.chartjs.org) JavaScript library that is released under the MIT license.
-The LICENSE file from its [GitHub repository](https://github.com/nnnick/Chart.js) has been added to the LICENSE file in this package.
+See info at the [GitHub repository](https://github.com/nnnick/Chart.js).
+The copyright owner for this package has been included in the LICENSE file.

 The author of chart.js has been informed by email of this R package and has been listed as a contributor in the DESCRIPTION file.